 Measurement of the social cost of public support for DFIs matters because public funds are scarce.
-New measures-such as the SDI and the $NPC_s$ -are needed; the old ones fail to measure social costs well because they were designed to measure the performance of private firms, not of public DFIs.
-The goal of the measurement of social cost is not to end subsidies for DFIs; the goal is to put a price tag on DFIS to make sure that subsidies for DFIs are the best way to improve social welfare.
+New measures-such as the SDI and the NPC_S-are needed because the old ones fail to measure social costs well because they were designed for private firms, not for public DFIs.
+The goal of the measurement of social cost is not to end subsidies for DFIs; rather, the goal is to put a price tag on DFIs to make sure that subsidies for DFIs are the best way to improve social welfare.

 Appropriate measurements of performance matter because DFIs use a big chunk of the development budget.
-For example, the World Bank had loaned more than \$30 billion for credit projects by 1989 (Von Pischke, 1991).
-Even if donor lending for DFIs dwindles-which seems unlikely given the myriad specialized-credit programs worldwide-the SDI and NPCs are still useful as measures of the social cost of the explosion of public support for microfinance DFIs in the past decade.
-Microfinance DFIs outnumber traditional public-sector DFIs; a 1996 survey of more than 200 microfinance DFIs found 13 million loans worth \$7 billion and 45 million deposit accounts worth \$19 billion (Paxton, 1996).
-Some microfinance advocate hope to attract more than \$21.6 billion to extend microfinance to 100 million families in the next ten years (RESULTS International, 1996).
-It behooves society to check whether the crusade for microfinance siphons funds away from better ways to improve welfare (Box 1; Mosley and Hulme, 1998; Buckley, 1997; Rogaly, 1996).
+For example, the World Bank had loaned more than \$30 billion (all dollar amounts are U.S. dollars unless specified) for credit projects by 1989 (Von Pischke 1991).
+Even if donor lending for DFIs dwindles-which seems unlikely given the myriad specialized-credit programs worldwide-the SDI and NPCs are still useful as measures of the social cost of the explosion of public support for microfinance DFIs during the past decade.
+Microfinance DFIs outnumber traditional public-sector DFIs; a 1996 survey of more than 200 microfinance DFIs found 13 million loans worth \$7 billion and 45 million deposit accounts worth \$19 billion (Paxton 1996).
+Some microfinance advocates hope to attract more than \$21.6 billion to extend microfinance to 100 million families in the next 10 years (RESULTS International 1996).
+It behooves society to check whether the crusade for microfinance siphons funds away from better ways to improve welfare (box I.1; Mosley and Hulme 1998; Buckley 1997; Rogaly 1996).